monalvrz/Election_Analysis/README.md

   - Initialize a total vote counter.
   - Create a candidate and county list and dictionaries that will containe the information we will collect.
   - Initialize the empty variables that will hold the candidates and counties names and counts.
-  -
-      **This strings can be adapted to any data base who containes candidate and counties information**
+  -  **This variables can be adapted to any data base who containes candidate and counties information**
   - Read the CSV file and convert it into a list of dictionaries.
   - Read the header.
   - Create a for loop to obtain the total votes, the number of candidate names and county names.